pfultz2/cget/README.md

 Installing packages
 -------------------

 A package can be installed using the `install` command.
-When a packages is installed `cget` configures a build directory with cmake, and then builds the `all` target and the `install` target.
+When a package is installed, `cget` configures a build directory with cmake, and then builds the `all` target and the `install` target.
 So, essentially, `cget` will run the equivalent of these commands on the package to install it:

     mkdir build
     cd build